dkarunakaran/carnd-vehicle-detection-p5/README.md

 I have decided to choose stating position of the window search from 350px to 656px and cells_per_step reduced to one to get more accurate result.

-As explained above, same heatmap and threshold with limit 2 techniqueue is used to combine overlapping detections and remove false positives.
+As explained above, same heatmap and threshold with limit 1 techniqueue is used to combine overlapping detections and remove false positives.

 <img src="output_images/hog_sub_sampling_result.png">

-Here is  the code for
+Here is  the code for finding cars using hog sub-sampling window search:

 ```
 def find_cars_hog_sub(img, ystart, ystop, svc, scaler, params, cells_per_step = 1):